Skip to main content

 • The collection features three of the best Castlevania games, each with unique gameplay mechanics and engaging stories.

-• Some players experience performance issues, including crashes and slowdowns, particularly on certain hardware setups.
+• Some players experience performance issues, including slow frame rates and crashes, particularly on certain hardware setups.

-• The lack of customizable keyboard controls is a significant drawback for those who prefer playing with a keyboard and mouse.
+• The lack of customizable keyboard controls is a significant drawback for players who prefer using a keyboard and mouse.

 • gameplay